Mineric/Data-Structure-Notes/Hashtable.md

 ## Hash functions
-* Hash function generates the hash key into hash value. <br/>
+* Hash functions generates the hash keys into hash value. <br/>
 * Hash functions are idempotent. <br/>
 * Idempotent: a properties that always return the same result for the same input. <br/>